 The story of the eglah arufah, or broken calf, resonates personally with me as I remember my father today.
 In the dramatic biblical story of Jacob and his son Joseph, there is a reference to the eglah arufah.
 When Joseph sends a message to his father that he is alive and well and living in Egypt, he does so with wagons, filled with food.
 The Hebrew word for wagon, agalah, is similar to the word for the broken calf, eglah.
 In this way, Joseph was hinting to his father that he remembered that the last time they studied together, they learned this story about communal responsibly.
 It was this shared secret knowledge that made Jacob sure that the wagons were indeed from his long lost son.

 A story of a father named Yaakov (Jacob) who shares Torah study with a son named Yosef (Joseph) is one that is deeply poignant for me.
 My father studied Torah with me and my brothers every day during the years we studied at the Richmond Rudlin Torah Academy.
 For my father, communal responsibility encompassed his family as well.
 As busy as he was, he put the spiritual needs of his children first.

 I am grateful for what I learned from him then, and for what I continue to learn from him through the stories I hear from Richmonders every day.
-Ironically, I am now the senior rabbi in Richmond, the only rabbi who has stayed with his synagogue for all the years since my father’s death.

 He had big shoes to fill, but I am determined to continue to work towards his goal and his vision of leadership.